Before applying for your child/rens School Transport please make sure you read the Terms and Conditions of the service below:

 The Authority will provide transport in accordance with the law and Authority policy in respect of pupils attending schools in neighbouring Local Authority areas.

-xvi) Codes of Conduct
+a) Codes of Conduct

-The Welsh Assembly Government has drawn up Travel Codes for all parties involved with school transport and these give advice and guidance on how the journey to and from school may be undertaken safely.
+The Welsh Government has drawn up Travel Codes for all parties involved with school transport and these give advice and guidance on how the journey to and from school may be undertaken safely.

 The Authority or Contractors will seek recompense from parents where responsibility for wilful damage rests with their children.

 The Authority will review routes and transport provision on a regular basis in order to improve efﬁciency.
 Route changes may be implemented during the course of an academic year.

 In cases of inclement weather, or other unforeseen circumstances, there may be temporary alterations to the transport provided.
 In some circumstances it may not be possible to operate a route at all or to serve only part of a route.
 If a school/college route does not operate in the morning, due to inclement weather, but parents choose to take their child(ren) to school themselves, then they will be required to make arrangements to collect their child(ren) at the end of the school day.

 Applications for school transport must be made via the 'My Account' facility on the Council’s website, but not before parents receive confirmation of a school place from the Admissions Service.
 In order to ensure effective and efficient school transport provision, applications must be received by the following deadlines: